Varsha521-V/portfolio/readme.md

 # Welcome to my portfolio
 🌐 Varsha's Portfolio Website
 Welcome to my personal portfolio website!
-This is a simple, elegant, and responsive website built using only HTML and CSS (no JavaScript), showcasing my web development skills and projects.
+This is a simple, elegant, and responsive website built using only HTML and CSS, showcasing my web development skills and projects.

 ## 🧱 Website Structure